 Thanks for pointing out this.
 The inter-member variability has been illustrated using the differences between each member and the ensemble mean over each time period (see the supplemental figures S1, S2 and S3 for the three time periods’ internal variability, respectively).
 It is clear that the variability within the members’ yearly-averaged output is quite small comparing to the changing signal among the different time periods.
 As further supported by the relevant statistical tests (here, we used the student t-test), different members of the same ensemble are not significantly different, showing a converge results in our conclusions.

+In the supplement, the figures S1-S3 have been added.
+The following sentences were added to the main content from line 178 to line 183.

+“…(see supplement Figure S1-S3 for the inter-member variability).
+Although a multi-model mean is often preferable for capturing climate variability, we also note that accuracy may be impacted by compensating results from models of differing quality.
+Further, since our study focuses primarily on understanding the drivers of changing extreme weather, the changes that emerge from a single model are indicative of the physical relationships that will hold in the coming century.”

 3. Any mechanism or discussion related to the changes of extreme precipitation in addition to the modulation from ENSO?